FRBNY-DSGE/DSGE.jl/README.md

 - `endogenous_states`: Indices of endogenous model states
 - `exogenous_shocks`: Indices of exogenous shocks
 - `expected_shocks`: Indices of expectation shocks
-- `equilibrium_conditions`: Indices of equalibrium condition equations
+- `equilibrium_conditions`: Indices of equilibrium condition equations
 - `endogenous_states_augmented`: Indices of model states, after model solution and system augmentation
 - `observables`:  Indices of named observables

 This approach has a number of advantages.
 Most importantly, it is robust to